kushieda-minori/vc_file_grouper/README.md

 ## Unix
 I shouldn't have to tell you.
 It's basically the same as OSX anyway.

+If you are running on a Raspberry PI, use the Linux-ARM builds for your platform.
+They should work for Raspian releases on Rapberry PI 3+

 # Using the program
 The program starts a web-service.
-You should see a URL print in your terminal/command promt that looks like http://localhost:8585/ .
+You should see a URL print in your terminal/command promt that looks like http://localhost:8585/.
 Open this URL up in your favorite broswer (IE, Firefox, Chrome, etc).
 Once the application opens in your browser, you are set to go.

 If you didn't specify a datafile location on the command line, or wish to change it, you can do so from within the web-application.